lud77/Factorize/README.md

 where XXXX is the name of the panel's channel and YYYY is the actual message

+--- Third party libraries

+Some of the functionality in certain areas is provided by third party libraries, in particular:
+    - Math.js for the function parsing and processing
+    - image-js and jimp for image manipulation
+    - ndarray for multidimensional array manipulation

 --- Refactoring

 - [ ] Rename ComboBox component to something better (SearchBox?
 PanelCreator?
 PanelSelector?)